Aalto-Electric-Drives/motulator/docs/_sources/auto_examples/vhz/plot_vhz_ctrl_6step_im_2kw.rst

 2.2-kW induction motor, 6-step mode
 ===================================

-This example simulates V/Hz of a 2.2-kW induction motor drive.
+This example simulates V/Hz control of a 2.2-kW induction motor drive.
 The six-step overmodulation is enabled, which increases the fundamental voltage as well as the harmonics.
 Since the PWM is not synchronized with the stator frequency, the harmonic content also depends on the ratio between the stator frequency and the sampling frequency.

 ..
 GENERATED FROM PYTHON SOURCE LINES 13-14